Revenue Models

 How does the freemium model benefit both SaaS providers and customers?

-The freemium business models benefits both users and SaaS providers, like:
+This revenue model benefits both users and SaaS providers, like:

 Benefits for SaaS providers: